Gumbi Gumbi Leaf Tea

 So basically, this is it for making a perfect cup of herbal Gumbi Leaf tea all in 8 simple steps.

 Now here’s what I want you to do.

 You’ll learn it better, and it will cement it in your mind when you teach it to someone else.
-Plus, it’s fun, and it’s a great way to teach your kids about slowing down and living a bit healthier… especially if you can teach them 1-2 things about the herb they’re using too!
+Plus, it’s fun, and it’s a great way to teach others about slowing down and living a bit healthier… especially if you can teach them 1-2 things about the Leaf Tea they’re using too!